kekema/apex-ig-button-column/README.md

 So the column won't have any values.
 Reasons is, when a button is disabled, any button column value won't be submitted upon a row save, resulting in a Session State Violation error in case initially there was a value.

-Compatibility of the plugin is with APEX 24.2
+Plugin build on APEX 24.2